 Maryland casinos recorded revenue of $170.3 million in August, down 2.1% from the $173.9 million generated in August 2024.

-The Maryland Lottery and Gaming report its latest report while half of the state’s six casinos experienced modest revenue growth, the losses from the state’s top-earning property offset those gains.
+The Maryland Lottery and Gaming reports that while half of the state’s six casinos experienced modest revenue growth, the losses from the state’s top-earning property offset those gains.
 MGM National Harbor, which posted the largest monthly total at $70.1 million, fell 6.5% short of its performance from last August.

 Hollywood Casino, the state’s second-smallest casino, saw a decline of 13%.